 “To those who wait, time opens every door.” – Chinese Proverb.

-This Chinese proverb is useful for explaining the long linguistic journey foreigners have to take when it comes to learning Mandarin Chinese.
+This Chinese proverb is useful for explaining the long linguistic journey foreigners have to take when it comes to taking Mandarin lessons.

 The tones are complicated and the alphabet and grammar can sometimes be even more confusing for those trying to learn it.
 Speaking, understanding, and writing Chinese requires a lot of determination.
 Don’t even get me started on Chinese pronunciation!